 City of Hamilton residents 80 years of age or older.

 Proof of age and Hamilton address are required.
-Acceptable ID includes a Driver’s Licence, Ontario Photo Card, Income Tax statement or Health card with name and address.
+Acceptable ID includes a driver’s licence, Ontario photo card, income tax statement, or health card with name and address.

 If you are renewing your Senior Annual Pass and turn 80 years of age within the year, you should purchase a Senior Monthly Pass on PRESTO each month until you turn 80 years old.
 When you turn 80, you can get a Golden Age Pass for free.
 Golden Age Passes cannot be issued in advance of your 80th birthday.

-The Golden Age Pass Program provides free HSR transportation to eligible adults over the age of 80.
+The Golden Age Pass provides free HSR transportation to eligible adults over the age of 80.
 This pass includes a one-time free PRESTO card.
 A photo ID will be issued, to be used with the new PRESTO card, which is to be presented to the driver upon boarding.

 HSR Senior Transit Pass Program